dotnet/runtime/Documentation/cross-platform-performance-and-eventing.md

 ## Infrastructure Bring-Up Action Items

 - Implement: Enable frame pointers on JIT compiled code and helpers to allow stacks to be walked.
-(PR # 468)
+(PR # [468](https://github.com/dotnet/coreclr/pull/468))
 - Implement: Trace collection tool
 	- NOTE: Use deferred mode to minimize overhead.
 	- Investigate: Using iprofiler to collect data instead of the instruments UI.

 # CLR Events

 On Windows, the CLR has a number of ETW events that are used for diagnostic and performance purposes.
-These events need to be enabled on Linux and Mac so that we can collect and use them for performance investigations.
+These events need to be enabled on Linux and OS X so that we can collect and use them for performance investigations.

 ## Platform Agnostic Action Items

 - Implement: Abstract ETW calls to an inline-able platform abstraction layer.
 	- **OPEN ISSUE:** Can / should we re-use PAL?
-- Implement: Stack walker event implementation for x-plat – this is likely the same code for both Linux and Mac.
+- Implement: Stack walker event implementation for x-plat – this is likely the same code for both Linux and OS X.

 ## Linux Action Items

 - Implement: Build mechanics to translate ETW manifest into LTTng tracepoint definitions.
 - Implement: Generate calls to tracepoints in the PAL (see above).

-## Mac Action Items
+## OS X Action Items

 - Implement: Build mechanics to translate ETW manifest into DTrace probe definitions.
 - Implement: Generate calls to probes in PAL (see above).

 # EventSource Proposal

-Ideally, EventSource operates on Linux and Mac just like it does on Windows.
+Ideally, EventSource operates on Linux and OS X just like it does on Windows.
 Namely, there is no special registration of any kind that must occur.
 When an EventSource is initialized, it does everything necessary to register itself with the appropriate logging system (ETW, LTTng, DTrace), such that its events are stored by the logging system when configured to do so.

 EventSource should emit events to the appropriate logging system on each operating system.
 Ideally, we can support the following functionality on all operating systems: